cfengine/documentation/manuals/components.markdown

 This is a scheduling daemon for `cf-agent`, similar to cron.
-It executes and collects the output of `cf-agent` and e-mails any output to the configured e-mail address (see body executor control, TODO LINKME).
+It executes and collects the output of `cf-agent` and e-mails any output to the configured e-mail address.

 * [cf-promises](reference-components-cfpromises.html)